rapiddweller/rapiddweller-benerator-ce/doc/domains.md

 ### Supported topics:

-FakerGenerator can generate data for the following topics (with properties):
+DataFakerGenerator can generate data for the following topics (with properties):

 ### Topic: address